 Social security debt in France

 If you are resident and paying tax in France you also have to pay two social security surcharges called the Contribution Sociale Généralisée or CSG, and the Contribution pour le Remboursement de la Dette Social (CRDS).
-These are paid on total income.
+These pay on total income.

 CSG is 7.5% on earned income and 6.2% on replacement income; CRDS is 0.5% of earnings.

 If you are not paying tax in France you don’t have to pay contributions to either, but you must make contributions to employee’s health insurance at a rate of 5.5% on total earnings.

 - www.service-public.fr – general information on health and social security from the French government